rwilson504/Blogger/scrollable-canvas-gallery/scrollable-canvas-gallery.md

 Let's finish up designing our Gallery.

 First let's make sure the seperator goes all the way across.
 Change the following property on the seperator.

-* **Width** = Parent.LayoutMinWidth
+**Width** = Parent.LayoutMinWidth

 ![image](https://user-images.githubusercontent.com/7444929/110699445-dd34ec80-81bc-11eb-94a9-5b4891a6dfac.png)

 Next let's turn on the gallery loading spinner so our users know when the control is loading more data.
-You can do this by clicking on the
+You can do this by clicking on the Gallery control and setting the following property.

 ![image](https://user-images.githubusercontent.com/7444929/110703176-6f3ef400-81c1-11eb-8b68-e54730cb8c3e.png)